-The MYP certificate is the highest standard of achievement in the MYP and results in official recognition and IB-validated grades.
-The MYP certificate requires participation in the final year of the programme, with recommended participation for two years, and successful results from:
+The MYP Certificate is the highest standard of achievement in the MYP and results in official recognition and IB-validated grades.
+The MYP Certificate requires participation in the final year of the programme, with recommended participation for two years, and successful results from:

-- Five on-screen examinations form each of four required subject groups, plus an interdisciplinary assessment - One e-Portfolio from a course of study in Language Acquisition (instead of a Language Acquisition, a student may opt for two Language and Literature subjects) - One e-Portfolio from a course of study in Physical and Health Education, Arts or Design - The Personal Project - Meeting the school's expectations for Service as Action.
+- Five on-screen examinations from each of the four required subject groups, plus an interdisciplinary assessment - One ePortfolio from a course of study in Language Acquisition (instead of a Language Acquisition, a student may opt for two Language and Literature subjects) - One ePortfolio from a course of study in Physical and Health Education, Arts or Design - The Personal Project - Meeting the school's expectations for Service as Action.

-Conditions for the Award of the MYP certificate
+Conditions for the Award of the MYP Certificate

-The MYP certificate will be awarded when all conditions have been met in compliance with the General regulations: Middle Years Programme and as described below.
+The MYP Certificate will be awarded when all conditions have been met in compliance with the General regulations: Middle Years Programme and as described below.

-The IB will award an MYP certificate to each candidate who has:
+The IB will award an MYP Certificate to each candidate who has:

-- Gained a grade total of at least 28 from six subject groups, the interdisciplinary on-screen examination and the personal project combined, out of a possible maximum of 56 - Gained at least a grade 3 in at least one subject from each subject group - Gained at least a grade 3 for the personal project - Gained at least a grade 3 for the interdisciplinary on-screen examination - Completed the school's requirements for Service As Action.
+- Gained a grade total of at least 28 from six subject groups, the interdisciplinary on-screen examination and the Personal Project combined, out of a possible maximum of 56 - Gained at least a grade 3 in at least one subject from each subject group - Gained at least a grade 3 for the personal project - Gained at least a grade 3 for the interdisciplinary on-screen examination - Completed the school's requirements for Service As Action.